 1 point of a knife baking powder or Hirschhornsalz (ammonium carbonate)

-1 tbsp anise seeds
+1 tbsp anise ground, or to taste

 flour for the forms

-– Beat eggs and sugar until foamy.
+– Beat eggs and sugar until bubbly, some say for optimum result beat it for 30 minutes.

 – The surface should always stay light and never get brown.